TGorman2/CodeExercise/README.md

-# Recipe APi Code Exercise
+# Recipe API Code Exercise

 This application takes in a comma separated list of ingredients and returns the highest rated recipe that uses the provided ingredients.